TedHusted/awake/awake.md/awake.md

 Selene: We are ready to approach the vehicle, Command.

+The cockpit of the aircraft is circular, following the streamlined shape of the outer craft.
+A console runs along the entire inside rim.
+Three chairs are evenly spaced around the console.
+Each section has its own function: Navigation, Communications, Command.

 Oceanus: Proceed.

 The Watch Team, along with Phoebe, are monitoring the mission from the Command Center.